Skelmis/idox/README.md

 python -m idox url "https://blurp.skelmis.co.nz/{INJECT}" --sequence-file example_ids.txt
 ```

+N.b.
+You can also implement the `idox.SequenceT` interface and provide that to `Idox`, at which point it'll work fine and you have custom input.

 ### Example output

 All of these would create an `output` directory which stores all the responses from your target site by response content type.